bernhardsen/aco2023_csharp/README.md

 and what does the printing etc. Previously I had done the `Console.WriteLine` inside the solver class.
 Now instead I make the solver return the answer, and the "Program" is responsible for all the formatting and output.

+### Day 10: Pipe Maze
+I don't know how to write this in a neat way.
+Maybe some kind of state machine would be better.
+I think it would make the code at least LOOK easier to understand, but I'm not sure.
+Maybe I'll go back after AoC is over and refactor this.